Richard Dimbleby: Controversy and comedy

-During his time with Panorama, Dimbleby narrated the famous spaghetti-tree hoax on 1 April 1957, as an April Fool's Day joke.
+During his time with Panorama, Dimbleby narrated the spaghetti-tree hoax on 1 April 1957, as an April Fool's Day joke.

-After commentating for half an hour on Elizabeth II's state visit in 1965 to Germany, Dimbleby uttered the mild expletive, "Jesus wept," unaware that the microphone was live, after discovering that the TV pictures had failed for all 30 minutes, meaning he would have to repeat the commentary again.
+After commentating for half an hour on Elizabeth II's state visit in 1965 to Germany, Dimbleby uttered the mild expletive, "Jesus wept," unaware that the microphone was live, after discovering that the TV pictures had failed for all 30 minutes, meaning he would have to repeat the commentary.

 Private life and honours

 Dimbleby married Dilys Thomas in Copthorne, West Sussex, in 1937.
+Dilys had been a reporter in the family newspaper firm and was the third daughter of a London barrister.

 The couple had four children, two of whom, David and Jonathan, have followed in his footsteps to become major broadcasting figures in their own right, both hosting election night broadcasts (David on the BBC, Jonathan on ITN).
 In addition, Dimbleby's third son, Nicholas, sculpted the plaque in his father's name that was placed in Poets' Corner in 1990.
-They also had a daughter-Sally.
+They also had a daughter, Sally.
 Dilys Dimbleby died in 2009.

 In June 1946, Dimbleby was appointed Officer of the Order of the British Empire (OBE) for services as a war correspondent.
 In the 1959 Queen's Birthday Honours, he was promoted to Commander of the Order of the British Empire (CBE).

 Death and legacy

-On 22 December 1965, Dimbleby died at the age of 52.
-He had been suffering from testicular cancer which had been diagnosed five years earlier.
+In 1960, Dimbleby was diagnosed with testicular cancer.
 In 1962 he had presented a documentary on the links between heavy tobacco smoking and lung cancer.
-Dimbleby decided to admit he was ill with cancer, which, at the time, was a taboo disease to mention.
+Dimbleby decided to reveal he was ill with cancer, which at the time, was a taboo disease to mention.
+On 22 December 1965, Dimbleby died, aged 52.
+A memorial service was held at Westminster Abbey on 4 January 1966, led by Dr Eric Abbott, Dean of Westminster and Dr George Reindorp, Bishop of Guildford.
+The plaque to his memory stands in the south aisle of the abbey.

 It was helpful in building public consciousness of the disease and investing more resources in finding a cure.
 The Richard Dimbleby Cancer Fund was founded in his memory.
 Dimbleby was cremated, the ceremony receiving national publicity.